paigemoody/postman-paths/README.md

 ## Acknowledgments

-Shoutout to all the awesome people of [Hackbright](https://hackbrightacademy.com/) for their gsupport and guidance on this project!
+Shoutout to all the awesome people of [Hackbright](https://hackbrightacademy.com/) for their support and guidance on this project!